Roberto Soldado

-Roberto Soldado Rillo ([roˈβeɾto solˈdaðo ˈriʎo]; born 27 May 1985) is a Spanish professional footballer who plays as a striker for Segunda División club Levante.
+Roberto Soldado Rillo ([roˈβeɾto solˈdaðo ˈriʎo]; born 27 May 1985) is a Spanish former professional footballer who played as a striker.

 After emerging through Real Madrid's youth system, he went on to appear in only 27 official matches for the first team (four goals).
-However, he became a more regular La Liga player and goalscorer for Osasuna, Getafe and Valencia, and secured a £26 million move to Tottenham Hotspur.
-After two unsuccessful seasons in England, he returned to the Spanish top division with Villarreal.
+However, he became a more regular La Liga player and scorer for Osasuna, Getafe and Valencia, and secured a £26 million move to Tottenham Hotspur.
+After two unsuccessful seasons in England, he returned to the Spanish top division with Villarreal; over 13 seasons in the latter competition, he recorded figures of 325 games and 129 goals.

 An international since 2007, Soldado represented Spain at the 2013 FIFA Confederations Cup.